truenas/documentation/content/en/docs/TrueNAS/smb-share.md

 After changing the desired settings, click **SAVE**.

-## Create Users for the Share
+## Users for the Share

-Each user connecting to the share must have a user profile that exists on the TrueNAS.
+Users connecting to the SMB share must have user accounts on the TrueNAS before they can connect.
+Add user accounts by going to **Accounts > Users > ADD**.

+If LDAP has been configured and you want users from the LDAP server to be allowed to access the SMB share, check the setting **Samba Schema** in **Directory Services > LDAP > ADVANCED MODE**.

+{{% alert color="warning" %}}
+If the LDAP setting **Samba Schema** is enabled, then the local TrueNAS user accounts cannot be used to connect to the share.
+Only user accounts configured on the LDAP server can connect to the share.
+{{% /alert %}}

 ## Edit ACLs

-The next step for setting up a general purpose SMB share is to control the permissions of the users accessing the share.
+The final step for setting up a general purpose SMB share is to control the permissions of the users accessing the share.
 After an SMB share has been created, it appears in the **Sharing > Windows Shares (SMB)** list.
 Go to the list and click